freespace/nand2tetris/README.md

 available for general use.
 To avoid having to remember which registers can be used freely R13-15 can also be addressed as T0-T3.

+### Optimisations
+When `-O` is specified the assembler will perform some simple optimisations.

+- redundant loads where two (or more) A-instructions loading the same value will be reduced to one iff the A register is not modified
+- consecutive NOP (0) instructions will be collapsed into one

 VM Translator
 -------------
 Our implementation of the vm-to-asm translator (`tools/vm2asm.py`) is capable of